gopaladhikari/docs/README.md

 - Markup refers to special elements such as <head>,<title>,<body>,<header>,<footer> and many more.
 ```

+# Markdown

+- Markdown is a lightweight markup language with plain text formatting syntax.
+Created by **John Gruber** in 2004.

+- It can be used to write books, contents of website, documents, notes etc.

+- It is easy to write and read with much simpler syntax.

 # CSS: Cascading Style Sheets

 - CSS is the code that styles the web content.
 It is not a programming language.